joao-carloto/RF_Install_Script/README.md

 - If you want more feedback from the script remove/comment the redirects to Out-Null.
 - In Windows, the only part of the script that's not fully automatic is the wxPython installation.
 You'll still have to go thru the wizard.

-IMPORTANT!
-This script uses the 'setx' command to modify the PATH user variable.
+IMPORTANT - This script uses the 'setx' command to modify the PATH user variable.
 This means it won't work in Windows XP or previous, unless it's installed from the Service Pack 2 Support Tools.

-IMPORTANT!
-If you really want to do selenium tests on IE, beware that there are some necessary browser configurations to be made.
+IMPORTANT - If you really want to do selenium tests on IE, beware that there are some necessary browser configurations to be made.
 This script doesn't deal with those.
 For more info check https://code.google.com/p/selenium/wiki/InternetExplorerDriver#Required_Configuration